radish-es/casebook-property/content/casebook/_index.md

 #### Watch out!

-The "Ordinary Casebook" is here to provide you with an alternative perspective on the course materials and concepts we will study via a problem-based approach.
+The "Doctrinal Casebook" is here to provide you with an alternative perspective on the course materials and concepts we will study via a problem-based approach.
 But do not fall into the trap of simply using the doctrines to prepare for exams.
 This might give you a good understanding of the formal law-on-the-books, but you will miss out entirely on the historical patterns and contexts that we can study only by looking *across* doctrinal areas.

 {{% /hint %}}